Opal: Multimodal Image Generation for News Illustration: Formative Study

 \subsubsection{Style Suggestion}

-The stylistic knowledge that was searched over was also collected from scraping GPT3 as a knowledge base for artistic styles using the following prompt: “What are some of the defining characteristics of style as an art style?”
-We conducted this “scrape” using the "best-of" parameter set at 3 and with the maximum number of tokens set to 256.
-For example, for "gothic art" the GPT3 elaborated, "Some common characteristics of Gothic art are intricate designs, often featuring pointed arches; tall, thin spires; and large stained glass windows.
+Given a user query, we recommended styles based on how well that query matched sentences within a dataset of style information.
+This dataset was collected from GPT-3; we scraped GPT-3 as if it were a knowledge base for artistic styles using the following prompt: “What are some of the defining characteristics of \{STYLE\} as an art style?”
+We conducted this scrape using the "best-of" parameter set at 3 and with the maximum number of tokens set to 256.
+For example, for "gothic art", GPT-3 returned that "some common characteristics of Gothic art are intricate designs, often featuring pointed arches; tall, thin spires; and large stained glass windows.
 Gothic art is often associated with the Gothic architecture, which is characterized by its pointed arches, ribbed vaults, and flying buttresses."
+We conducted this scrape for all 125 styles from the styles list developed during co-design.

-These sentences were saved these results to asymmetrically search over using SBERT's approach for semantic search.
-For example, upon inputting a query such as “dark and moody”, users were presented with results such as “gothic art”, “baroque”, “black and white photography”, “photo negative” based on the result sentences that GPT3 had retrieved.
+These sentences were saved as results to search over using Sentence-BERT's \cite{sbert} approach for asymmetric semantic search.
+For example, upon inputting a query such as “dark and moody”, users were presented with results such as “gothic art”, “baroque”, “black and white photography”, “photo negative” based on semantic similarity of "dark and moody" to sentences of these styles that GPT-3 had scraped.